COVID-19 Pandemic: How HOPE is Responding

 In the United States

 - Project HOPE is working with our partners to rapidly bring in protective gear for American doctors and nurses.
-Since the pandemic began, we have delivered millions of pieces of PPE to health systems across the U.S., including New York, Chicago, New Orleans, Los Angeles, Texas, Maryland, Navajo Nation, and Puerto Rico.
+We have delivered millions of pieces of PPE to health systems across the U.S., including Arizona, California, Illinois, Louisiana, Maryland, Massachusetts, Michigan, New Jersey, New Mexico, New York, Pennsylvania, Puerto Rico, and Texas.

 - Project HOPE is providing online training for doctors and nurses to become Master Trainers in infection prevention and control.
-The trainings are now being made available for free on DisasterReady.org.
+The trainings are now available for free on DisasterReady.org.

 Around the World

-- With support from our partners, Project HOPE is mobilizing PPE to high-risk countries including China, Colombia, Dominican Republic, Ethiopia, Indonesia, Malawi, North Macedonia, and the Philippines.
+- With support from our partners, Project HOPE is mobilizing PPE to high-risk countries including China, Colombia, Dominican Republic, Ecuador, Ethiopia, Indonesia, Malawi, Namibia, North Macedonia, the Philippines, and Uzbekistan.
 HOPE is also ramping up vital training and contact tracing in at-risk countries.

 - Project HOPE has teamed up with experts from Brown University to launch a remote COVID-19 training program for health workers in at-risk countries.
-Live remote trainings have been held in 28 countries so far, with over 1,000 Master Trainers completing the training and in turn passing it on to more than 24,000 health workers.
+To date, these trainings have reached over 53,000 health care workers around the world.
+The trainings are available for free here.

 - In Colombia, Project HOPE is supporting contract tracing, lab confirmation, screening, and patient care.
 Working in coordination with the Pan American Health Organization (PAHO) and the Departmental Institute of Health (IDS), HOPE has also established a triage and screening system for respiratory patients in Villa del Rosario.